 Code 1 incidents are prioritised as an emergency incident requiring an immediate emergency response with lights and sirens.

-Code 2 incidents are prioritised as an immediate urgent response with no lights and sirens.
-Further interrogation of Code 2 responses may occur through the QAS Clinical Hub to ensure the most appropriate health response, which may include referral to alternative care pathways, virtual consultation, or the dispatch of a paramedic.
+Code 2 incidents are prioritised as an immediate urgent response with no lights and/or siren.
+The QAS Clinical Hub may further interrogate Code 2 responses to ensure the most appropriate health response, which may include referral to alternative care pathways, virtual consultation, or the dispatch of a paramedic.

-The graph below provides a breakdown of our Code 1 and Code 2 incidents combined by quarter for the current financial year.
-The data shows an increase in demand in emergency and urgent incidents for this quarter.
-Despite this increase, the QAS shows consistent, if not better response times to our patients compared to the same period the previous year.
+The graph below provides a breakdown of our Code 1 and Code 2 incidents combined this quarter for the current financial year.

 Graph: Average code 1 and 2 incidents

-Combination bar and line graph showing the number of code 1 and 2 incidents expressed as both a total number for the quarter and a daily average over the first quarter of the 2023-24 financial year.
-The largest numbers of code 1 and 2 incidents are in January with 84,716 incidents.
-The average daily incidents increased over this period with a low of 2,565/day in July 2023 to a peak of 2,759/day in February.
+Combination bar and line graph showing the number of code 1 and 2 incidents expressed as both a total number for the quarter and a daily average over the current financial year.
+The largest numbers of code 1 and 2 incidents were in August with 85,710 total Code 1 and 2 incidents.
+The average daily incidents over this period were lowest in September 2024 at 2,567/day, and peaked in August 2024 at 2,765/day.

 Non-emergency incidents